AKUMA365/AuthService/README.md

 AuthService

-AuthService is a microservice for user authentication and registration written in Go.
-The project utilizes REST API, a PostgreSQL database, and structured logging.
+AuthService is a high-performance microservice for user registration and authentication, written in Go (Golang).
+It follows Clean Architecture principles and utilizes a REST API, PostgreSQL database, JWT authentication, and Docker containerization.
+🚀 Features

+    User Registration: Secure creation of users with password hashing (bcrypt).

+    Authentication: Login mechanism returning JWT (JSON Web Tokens).

+    Protected Routes: Middleware to protect endpoints using Bearer tokens.

+    Clean Architecture: Separation of concerns (Handlers -> Services -> Storage).

+    Structured Logging: Uses Go's log/slog for JSON and text logging.

+    Configuration: Flexible config via YAML and Environment Variables.

+    Dockerized: Ready-to-deploy with Docker and Docker Compose.

+    Migrations: Automatic database initialization.

 🛠 Tech Stack

-    Language: Go (Golang) 1.22+
+    Language: Go 1.22+

-    Router:
+    Router: chi

     Database: PostgreSQL

-    DB Driver:
+    Driver:

-    Configuration: (YAML + ENV)

-    Logging: log/slog (Structured Logging)
+    Config:

     JWT:

     Validation:

-    Testing: testing, testify

 📂 Project Structure

-The project follows the standard Go project layout:
-🚀 Installation & Run
-1. Prerequisites

-    Go installed (version 1.21 or higher)

-    PostgreSQL (running locally or in Docker)

-2. Database Setup

-Create a database and the users table.
-Example SQL:
-3. Configuration Setup

-Ensure the config/local.yaml file is configured correctly:
-4. Running the Application

-Note: If you have updated main.go to accept flags, the command might look like: go run cmd/authservic/main.go --config=./config/local.yaml
-🔌 API Endpoints
-Register User

-URL: /register (or /auth/register depending on router setup) Method: POST

-Request Body (JSON):

-    email: Required, must be a valid email address.

-    password: Required, minimum 8 characters.

-Success Response (200 OK):

-Error Responses:

-    400 Bad Request: Invalid data format or validation failed.

-    409 Conflict: User with this email already exists.

-    500 Internal Server Error: Server-side error.

-Login (Authorization)

-(Logic is implemented, waiting to be connected to router)

-URL: /login Method: POST

-Request Body (JSON):

-Success Response (200 OK):
+⚙️ Configuration

+The application is configured using config/local.yaml.
+Values can be overridden by environment variables (useful for Docker).
+🚀 Getting Started
+Option 1: Run with Docker (Recommended)

+This is the easiest way to run the service and the database together.

+    Clone the repository.

+    Run Docker Compose:

+    The service will start on port 8080.
+The database will be initialized automatically using the migration files.

+Option 2: Run Locally

+Prerequisites:

+    Go 1.22+ installed.

+    PostgreSQL running locally.

+    Create the database: Create a database named PulseUserDB (or update config/local.yaml to match your DB).

+    Apply Migrations: Run the SQL commands found in migrations/1_init.up.sql in your database manager.

+    Install Dependencies:

+    Run the App:

+📡 API Endpoints
+1. Register User

+Create a new user account.

+    URL: /register

+    Method: POST

+    Body:

+    Response (200 OK):

+2. Login

+Authenticate and receive a JWT access token.

+    URL: /login

+    Method: POST

+    Body:

+    Response (200 OK):

+3. Get User Info (Protected)

+An example of a protected route requiring a token.

+    URL: /me

+    Method: GET

+    Headers:

+    Response (200 OK):

 🧪 Testing

-The project includes unit tests for handlers.
-To run them:
+To run the unit tests (e.g., for the Register handler):
-📝 License
+📄 License

-This project is distributed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the MIT License.
+See the file for details.